cannon-zz/mindsweeper/README.md

 A special algorithm is included in the solver for handling these cases and it is only when this algorithm fails to identify a move that the full brute-force search is begun.
-Another trick that is used is the separation of the border cells into independant groups:  groups of cells whose flag placements do not influence each other.
-A full solution to the problem of identifying logically independant cell groups is as complex as actually solving the game.
-The test that is used here is simply to check if two cells share the same information and if they don't then they are said to be independant.
-In this sense, it is more accurate to say the cells are divided into "geographically distinct" sets.
+Another trick that is used is the separation of the border cells into independent groups:  groups of cells whose flag placements do not influence each other.
+A full solution to the problem of identifying logically independent cell groups is as complex as actually solving the game.
+The test that is used here is simply to check if two cells share the same information and if they don't then they are said to be independent.
+In this sense, it is more accurate to say the cells are divided into geographically distinct sets.
 This separation greatly reduces the number of flag permutations that need to be searched.

 The final trick that is used, although it is not much of trick, is to search the permutations for valid flag arrangements using an in-order tree traversal algorithm.
-This allows entire brances of the tree to be ruled out early on without having to actually test each possible permutation one-by-one.
+This allows entire branches of the tree to be ruled out early on without having to actually test each possible permutation one-by-one.
 Consider, for example, that the border region in the screenshot above contains 78 unmarked cells.
 Given that there